Kzof-Labs/MegaOS/README.md

 **With MegaOS you can:**

 - Change your Wallpaper (We have default wallpapers, but you can customize with every image that you want)
-- Navegate in the Internet with our Navigator, the PowerPlus (I couldn't come up with a better name, sorry)
+- Navegate in the Internet with our Browser, the PowerPlus (I couldn't come up with a better name, sorry)
 - Change the color of the Taskbar